A Leap among Quantum Computing and Quantum Neural Networks: A Survey: The Quest for Quantum Supremacy

 \section{The Quest for Quantum Supremacy}

 The first claim about an attainable advantage with a hypothetic quantum computer upon a classical one is attributed to Feynmann~\citep{feynman1982simulating}.
 However, at that time, such an idea concerned quantum simulations of physical systems rather than universal computations.
-Indeed, considering the simulation of a dynamical system characterized by $N=2^d$ degree of freedoms, one can immediately see that a classical simulation living in a $2^d$-dimensional Hilbert space requires resources that grow exponentially with the problem size, while only polynomially if using a quantum device~\citep{lloyd1996universal}.
+Indeed, considering the simulation of a dynamical system characterized by $N=2^d$ degree of freedoms, one can immediately see that a classical simulation living in a $2^d$-dimensional Hilbert space requires resources that grow exponentially with \h{the size of the problem}, while only polynomially if using a quantum device~\citep{lloyd1996universal}.

 However, soon after, researchers started to think about gaining an advantage over generic classical computations by leveraging quantum effects.
-Thus, the concepts of \quotes{quantum advantage} (or \quotes{quantum speedup}) and \quotes{quantum supremacy}~\citep{preskill2012quantum,harrow2017quantum} appeared in the literature.
-Although both terms refer to the same principle, loosely speaking, one can distinguish among them as follows.
-The first one typically refers to the ability of a quantum computer to perform a given computation faster than a classical one.
-Instead, the last one assesses that a quantum computer can find solutions to the problem at hand that no classical computer will be ever able to solve (or at least won't be able in a reasonable amount of time).
-Thus, even though both terms express the same principle, sometimes they are used with slightly different meanings.
+Thus, the concepts of \quotes{quantum advantage} (or \quotes{quantum speedup}) and \quotes{quantum supremacy}~\citep{preskill2012quantum,harrow2017quantum} appeared in the literature. \h{Despite the fact that} both terms refer to the same principle, loosely speaking, \h{one can distinguish them considering what follows}.
+The first one typically refers to the ability of a quantum computer to perform a given computation faster than a classical one. \h{Differently, the second one assesses the ability of a quantum computer to} find solutions to a problem not resolvable by a classical computer (or at least not in a reasonable amount of time).
+Thus, even though both terms express the same principle, sometimes they are used with slightly different purposes.